tonyskidmore/terraform-azurerm-vmss-devops-agent/examples/004-docker_data_disk/README.md

 | 004-docker-data-disk-test       | runs test container jobs on the the above agent pool/VMSS                                |
 | 004-docker-data-disk-host-test  | runs test jobs on the host to check storage location (also demonstrates example cleanup) |

+The `004-docker-data-disk-test` includes an example of running Terraform in a container, authenticated to Azure.
+This uses the Azure Resource Manager service connection created in the demo environment.

 _Note_:
 If using the `demo_environment` pipeline it will deploy 2 instances to begin with, which means that cost will be incurred from the time the Scale Set agent is deployed.
 To keep costs down ensure that after running and testing that you run `004-docker-data-disk-terraform` pipeline and choose the `terraform-destroy` parameter option.